The UConn Co-op: A Legacy

 Effective supervision is a key factor in a successful fellowship experience.
 Students benefit from the guidance of their mentors when they learn new techniques, encounter and seek to overcome roadblocks, work to interpret their findings, and map out next steps.
 We recommend that Co-op Legacy Fellows and their faculty mentors discuss when and how they will communicate (e.g., in person, via Skype, via telephone, via email updates) over the course of the student’s work on the project.
 These advance arrangements are particularly important when the student and mentor will be working in different locations.

 You may not receive a Co-op Legacy Fellowship and a SURF Award or UConn IDEA Grant concurrently.
-Students considering applying to these award programs should schedule an appointment with Melissa Berkey to discuss their proposed project.
-Appointments can be schedule via AdvApp (listed under “Enrichment Programs”) or through email at email@example.com.
+Support for project expenses through the UConn Co-op Legacy Fellowship may impact your eligibility for OUR supply or travel award funding.
+Students considering applying to the Co-op Legacy Fellowship and other OUR award programs should schedule an appointment with Melissa Berkey to discuss their proposed project and individual circumstances.
+Appointments can be schedule through email at firstname.lastname@example.org.

 UConn offers a number of different summer sessions that vary in duration.
 We recommend that you pursue no more than 3 credits of coursework simultaneously with your fellowship project.
 You may elect to schedule your fellowship project weeks so as not to overlap with weeks when you will be completing summer coursework, or you may elect to adjust your time commitment to your fellowship project during those weeks.